CodeQualityCoach/DesignPatternCleanCode/docs/slides/90_Clearer-Code-Refactoring.md

 This refactoring uses the dispose pattern from .NET to inject or override some parts and restore it after the test is done.

-The implementation of "IDisposable" injects an imlementation in `constructor` and resets it during `dispose`
+The implementation of "IDisposable" injects an imlementation in `constructor` and resets it during `dispose`.

+If you find code or solutions on the internet (e.g. stackoverflow), put a link to our code so other know, what you did.

 ---
 # Dispose Pattern for testing